 Dogs played an important role in Roman homes, and you will certainly be given a fine welcome at our dog-friendly accommodations along Hadrian’s Wall Path.
 With most itineraries, you start your trip in Newcastle on the North Sea and complete the Roman ramble of 135km at Solway Firth on the Irish Sea with your personal sentry by your side all the way.
 Also a UNESCO site, walking Hadrian’s Wall Path is a journey not only to historical sites such as Vindolanda and Housesteads Roman forts but also through natural triumphs such as Northumberland National Park.
 We have a selection of holidays along the Path, which are dog-friendly, avoiding some of the more challenging sections.

 These are just a few of our dog-friendly trips so please don’t hesitate to contact us with any canine queries.
-For more information on taking your pet abroad, the best UK resource is Gov.uk and, for Ireland, Gov.ie.
+For more information on taking your pet abroad, see our blog Top tips on hiking with your dog.
+In addition, the best UK resource is Gov.uk and, for Ireland, Gov.ie.
 You may also enjoy reading Helen Mort’s book, Never Leave the Dog Behind: Our love of dogs and mountains, which features in our recent blog on best travel books.

 Comments